-Our notional budget for SEND has been allocated to provide adults who can undertake specific 1:1 and small group support in areas such as intensive interventions (reading; phonics, handwriting, Speech & Language), improving social and communication skills (Getting Along, Lego Therapy), and other additional academic or pastoral support.
+Our notional budget for SEND has been allocated to provide adults who can undertake specific 1:1 and small group support in areas such as intensive interventions (reading; phonics, handwriting, Speech & Language, times tables), improving social and communication skills (Getting Along, Talk About, Lego), and other additional academic or pastoral support.

 This support always takes place with the full involvement of both children and parents.